From October 30 to November 1, the first world conference on air pollution and health was held in Geneva, WHO headquarters.

 Policies must be implemented to reduce air pollution: all countries must strive to meet WHO's global air quality guidelines to improve the health and safety of children.
-To achieve this, governments need to adopt measures such as reducing excessive dependence on fossil fuels in the global energy mix, investing to improve energy efficiency and facilitating the adoption of renewable energies.
+In order to achieve this, governments need to adopt measures such as reducing excessive dependence on fossil fuels in the global energy mix, investing to improve energy efficiency and facilitating the adoption of renewable energies.
 Better waste management can reduce the amount of waste burned in communities and therefore reduce air pollution within communities.
-The exclusive use of techniques and fuels non-polluting for cooking, heating and lighting in homes can significantly improve the air quality in homes and in the communities they form.
+The exclusive use of techniques and non-polluting fuels for cooking, heating and lighting in homes can significantly improve indoor air quality inside homes and inside the communities they form.

 Marie Noelle Brune-Drisse emphasized that we all have a role to play in this fight.

 Air pollution is not a local phenomenon.
-Pollution travels long distances, fine particles in China can reach the United States.1.2 and 1.8 gigatonnes of mineral particles in the air from the desert in Africa.
+Pollution travels long distances, fine particles in China can reach the United States.1.2 and 1.8 gigatonnes of mineral particles in the air come from the desert in Africa.
 They are transported to the Caribbean, Europe, the Pacific and Asia.
-Composition: Silica, Silica, Felspar, Magnesium etc. African dust storms are heading towards other regions (ex : Pollution peak in Spain on the coast, PM10 increase and therefore mortality)
+They're composed of Silica, Silica, Felspar, Magnesium etc. African dust storms are heading towards other regions (ex : Pollution peak in Spain on the coast, PM10 increase and therefore mortality)

-3 million workers worldwide who are exposed to air pollution.
+3 million workers worldwide are exposed to air pollution.
 Air quality in the workplace is essential for the health of workers.
-1.2 billion people working outside.
-All his workers are exposed to outdoor pollution.
+1.2 billion people are currently working outside.
+All of these workers are exposed to outdoor pollution.